urql-graphql/urql/docs/advanced/authentication.md

 });
 ```

-The `errorExchange` will only receive an auth error when the auth exchange as tried and failed to handle it.
+The `errorExchange` will only receive an auth error when the auth exchange has already tried and failed to handle it.
 This means we have
 either failed to refresh the token, or there is no token refresh functionality.
-If you get an auth error in the `errorExchange` (as defined in
+If we receive an auth error in the `errorExchange` (as defined in
-the `didAuthError` configuration section above), then you can be confident that it is an auth error, the `authExchange` isn't able to recover
+the `didAuthError` configuration section above), then we can be confident that it is an auth error that the `authExchange` isn't able to recover
-from it, and the user should be logged out.
+from, and the user should be logged out.